Skip to main content

 Can VBA Padlock compile PowerPoint add-ins (.ppam)?

 Yes.
-VBA Padlock compiles VBA code from .pptm presentations and .ppam add-ins into 32-bit and 64-bit DLLs.
-Your protected add-in or presentation works exactly the same way — users load it in PowerPoint and all macros run from the compiled DLL.
+Open your .pptm or .ppam in VBA Padlock: it extracts and analyzes the VBA code, compiles it into 32-bit and 64-bit DLLs, and saves a protected copy of the file.
+Your protected add-in or presentation works exactly the same way - users load it in PowerPoint and all macros run from the compiled DLL.

 Does compiled code have access to the PowerPoint object model?